rgeraldes24/solc/docs/installing-hyperion.rst

 **Be sure to install External Dependencies (see above) before build.**

-Solidity project uses CMake to configure the build.
+Hyperion project uses CMake to configure the build.
 You might want to install `ccache`_ to speed up repeated builds.
 CMake will pick it up automatically.
-Building Solidity is quite similar on Linux, macOS and other Unices:
+Building Hyperion is quite similar on Linux, macOS and other Unices:

 .. _ccache: https://ccache.dev/